harens/depythel/docs/source/implementation.rst

     >>> example_tree.root
     'a'

-    >>> # Whether the tree is a simplo, standard tree or a more complex tree
+    >>> # Whether the tree is a simple, standard tree or a more complex tree
     >>> example_tree._standard_tree
     True